 - Anti-inflammatory agents (ie. corticosteroids): help reduce the underlying inflammation of the disease (also helps reduce itch, irritation)

 Emollients and moisturizers are generally tried as the first step before topical corticosteroids are recommended.

-This anti-itch cream as part of the Eczema Essential® line is a topical therapy containing the active ingredient hydrocortisone.
-Hydrocortisone is classified under a group of drugs called corticosteroids, which is the mainstay for anti-inflammatory therapy.
+This anti-itch cream as part of the Eczema Essential® line is a topical hydrocortisone cream over-the-counter.
+The active ingredient hydrocortisone is classified under a group of drugs called corticosteroids, which is the mainstay for anti-inflammatory therapy.
 The cream is applied topically (directly on the skin) and generally consists of a neutral base (cream) without additional antibiotics.

 Active Ingredient : hydrocortisone